SiliconLabsSoftware/third_party_hw_drivers_extension/app/documentation/example/mikroe_environment3_bme688/README.md

             If using I2C interface:
             - [Third Party Hardware Drivers] → [Sensors] → [BME688 - Environment 3 Click (Mikroe) - SPI] → use the default configuration

-4. Install printf float
+4. Enable **Printf float**

-    - Open Properties of the Project.
+   - Open Properties of the project.
-    - Select C/C++ Build → Settings → Tool Settings → GNU ARM C Linker → General.
-Check Printf float.
+   - Select C/C++ Build → Settings → Tool Settings → GNU ARM C Linker → General → Check **Printf float**.

       ![float](image/float.png)

 5. Build and flash this example to the board.

 **Note:**

-- Make sure that the **Third Party Hardware Drivers** extension has already be installed.
+- Make sure that the **Third Party Hardware Drivers** extension is installed.
 If not, follow [this documentation](https://github.com/SiliconLabs/third_party_hw_drivers_extension/blob/master/README.md#how-to-add-to-simplicity-studio-ide).

-- Third-party drivers extension must be enabled for the project to install "BME688 - Environment 3 Click (Mikroe)" component
+- **Third Party Hardware Drivers** extension must be enabled for the project to install "BME688 - Environment 3 Click (Mikroe)" component

 ## How It Works ##